-10 Homework & Study Tips for Students with ADHD/ADD
+10 Homework & Study Tips for Students with ADHD

 Every child will likely have trouble with homework at some point.
-But for children with ADD and ADHD, the problem can go beyond a few assignments.
-Among other things, children with ADD and ADHD face challenges with focusing, patience, and organizing.
-These challenges can make it hard for students to perform to the best of their potential in, and out of, the classroom.
+But for children with ADHD, the problem can go beyond a few assignments.
+Students with ADHD often face challenges with focus, patience, and organization.
+These challenges can make it hard for students to perform to their full potential in and out of the classroom.

-Children with ADD and ADHD can be hasty, rushing through their homework and making mistakes.
+Children with ADHD can be hasty, rushing through their homework and making mistakes.
 They may lose homework, struggle to organize thoughts and tasks, and fail to plan ahead.

-The challenges your child faces can be overcome with practiced habits and proper study skills for ADD/ADHD students.
-With these 10 ADD/ADHD homework tips, your child can learn how to focus on homework with ADD/ADHD and achieve success in the classroom.
+The challenges your child faces can be overcome with practised habits and proper study skills for ADHD students.
+With these 10 ADHD Homework Tips, your child can learn how to focus on homework, get better grades, and build their confidence!

-Learn how you can help improve your child’s academic skills with these homework and study tips for kids with ADHD/ADD.
+Learn how you can help improve your child’s academic skills with these homework and study tips for kids with ADHD

 1. Create a homework-only space